boost-ext/sml/doc/tutorial.md

 ###9.
 Test it

-Sometimes it's useful to verify whether a state machine is in a specific states, for example, if we are in a terminate state or not.
+Sometimes it's useful to verify whether a state machine is in a specific state, for example, if we are in a terminate state or not.
 We can do it with `msm-lite` using `is` or `visit_current_states` functionality.